 RIL has recently remained in the limelight with its rights issue and selling around 25% of its stake in JIO platforms to Marquee investors.
-These developments have led to a rally in stock prices of RIL and higher market cap of more than Rs 1.2 lakh crore.
+These developments have led to a rally in stock prices of RIL and a higher market cap of more than Rs 1.2 lakh crore.

 Let’s discuss these market developments:

-RIL right issue of Rs 53,124 crore is not only India’s largest rights issue but also the world’s largest rights issue by a non-financial institution in the last ten years.
+RIL’s right issue of Rs 53,124 crore is not only India’s largest rights issue but also the world’s largest rights issue by a non-financial institution in the last ten years.

-On May 13, 2020 RIL had come up with right issue of Rs 53,124 crore at a price of Rs 1257 per share.
+On May 13, 2020 RIL had come up with the right issue of Rs 53,124 crore at a price of Rs 1257 per share.
 RIL has already raised 25 % of the amount i.e. Rs 314.25 per share at the time of application.
-Another 25 % is payable in May 20-21 and the balance 50% is payable in Nov 20-21 by investors on subsequent calls to be made by RIL from time to time.
+Another 25 % is payable on May 20-21 and the balance 50% is payable in Nov 20-21 by investors on subsequent calls to be made by RIL from time to time.
 The net proceeds of Rs 39755 crore would be utilized to repay or prepay all or a part of borrowings of RIL and the rest (Rs 13281 crore) is set aside for general corporate purposes.